datarootsio/databooks/docs/usage/configuration.md

   - Always overwrite files
 - `databooks fix`
   - Keep notebook metadata from `base` (not `head`)
+- `databooks assert`
+  - Always check that notebook has less than 10 cells

 The `pyproject.toml` file would look like